mthvedt/clearley/README.md

 2
 ```

-This defines two rules, 'sum' and 'term'.
-A term is a sequence of numbers multiplied and divided to each other.
-A sum is a sequence of terms added and subtracted to each other.
-Left-recursion ensures rules are evaluated from left to right.
-The rule 'term' refers to the rule 'posnum', which comes from the Clearley core library.
-Posnum matches any string of digits and returns a number.

-Note that rules may refer to rules that haven't been defined yet.
-As long as they're defined when the parser is built, you're good.
-The macros might try to qualify symbols if they can, but it's OK if they can't--the grammar builder will qualify them later.
+In particular, note the following:

+* Rules are modular and can be combined.
+The rule 'natnum' comes from the Clearley library.
+It matches any positive number and returns it.
+* Forward-references are handled naturally.
+As long as a symbol is visible when the grammar is built, you're good.
+* The order of subrules--sum => sum + term--enforces left-to-right evaluation.
+Clearley can handle ambiguous grammars, so if the order doesn't matter, you could have said sum => sum + sum.

 More examples live in test/examples.
 For instance, there's a standards-compliant JSON parser.
 Since JSON uses a different set of tokens (different whitespace, control characters, escape characters) than does Java, this is a non-trivial task.